Marvell Technology (MRVL)

 5. Sales Growth

 Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Marvell Technology grew its sales at an excellent 16.4% compounded annual growth rate.
-Its growth beat the average semiconductor company and shows its offerings resonate with customers.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Marvell Technology grew its sales at an exceptional 18.9% compounded annual growth rate.
+Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 Marvell Technology Quarterly Revenue

-This quarter, Marvell Technology reported robust year-on-year revenue growth of 27.4%, and its $1.82 billion of revenue topped Wall Street estimates by 1.2%.
-Company management is currently guiding for a 61.5% year-on-year increase in sales next quarter.
+This quarter, Marvell Technology reported magnificent year-on-year revenue growth of 63.3%, and its $1.90 billion of revenue beat Wall Street’s estimates by 0.9%.
+Beyond the beat, we believe the company is still in the early days of an upcycle as this was the third consecutive quarter of growth - a typical upcycle tends to last 8-10 quarters.
+Company management is currently guiding for a 57.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 42.8% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and indicates its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 31% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and implies its newer products and services will catalyze better top-line performance.

 6. Product Demand & Outstanding Inventory